COVID-IWG/epimargin/paper/paper.md

 ---

 # Summary
-As pandemics (including the COVID-19 crisis at time of writing) pose threats to societies, public health officials, epidemiologists, and policymakers need tools to assess the impact of disease, as well as a framework for understanding the effects and tradeoffs of health policy decisions.
-The `epimargin` package provides functionality to answer those questions in a way that incorporates irreducible uncertainty in both the input data and complex dynamics of disease propagation.
+As pandemics (including the COVID-19 crisis) pose threats to societies, public health officials, epidemiologists, and policymakers need improved tools to assess the impact of disease, as well as a framework for understanding the effects and tradeoffs of health policy decisions.
+The `epimargin` package provides functionality to answer these questions in a way that incorporates and quantifies irreducible uncertainty in both the input data and complex dynamics of disease propagation.

 The `epimargin` software package primarily consists of: